SunOner/sunone_aimbot/README.md

 - Obs_capture_fps `int`: Specific fps value for screen capture.

 ### Windows capture method:
 - native_Windows_capture `bool`: Use the windows native capture method.
+It is not recommended.
+It is not compatible with most models, does not use GPU, is not stable and is slow.

 ### Aim settings:
 - body_y_offset `float`: Allows correction of y coordinates inside the body detected box if head is not detected.